CLEconomides/RVQE/README.md

     ./main.py train     # executes a simple default training task (default parameters from --help)

-For instance, to train the t-SNE augmented MNIST dataset on an 8-core machine, execute the following:
+For instance, to train the umap augmented MNIST dataset on an 8-core machine, execute the following:

     OMP_NUM_THREADS=2 ./main.py \
         --tag experiment-test \